Can You Sue Your Employer In Washington State?

 If your L&I claim is denied, you have 60 days to appeal the decision by filing a “Protest and Request for Reconsideration” through L&I. There is no formal form to fill out; you simply write a letter explaining why you disagree with the denial.
 L&I will review the letter and decide whether to reverse the decision, modify it, or deny your claim again.
 If your claim has been denied, we strongly recommend you contact an experienced workers’ compensation attorney to help you write a letter that increases your chances of a reversal.

-To find out if you have a case for a third-party lawsuit, an employer lawsuit, or a workers’ compensation claim, contact us at our Seattle office to request a free initial consultation.
+To find out if you have a case for a third-party lawsuit, an employer lawsuit, or a workers’ compensation claim, contact our legal team at our Seattle office to request a free case review.